golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/quickstart-explained.md

 })
 ```

+- api-key value - a key that will give us access to `yagna` REST API. `yagna` is a service that connects us to the network.
+In this example, we will use api-key that was generated in the process of [Yagna installation](/docs/creators/javascript/examples/tools/yagna-installation-for-requestors)
+- logger instance - we use a special logger that produces logs easier to read and understand when scripts are run in the terminal.

-Once we connect to the network (in reality, connecting to the locally installed yagna), we can leverage the API of the GolemNetwork object.
-In this example we will use .manyOf() to acquire computational resources.
-(There is also a low-level api, that lets you dive deep into various subdomains within the Golem Network domain space.)
+Once we connect to the network (in reality, connecting to the locally installed `yagna`), we can leverage the API of the `GolemNetwork` object.
+In this example, we will use `.manyOf()` to acquire computational resources, if we needed a single provider we could alternatively get a `rental` directly from the `GolemNetowk` using the `.oneOf()` method.
+(Note, there is also a low-level API available, that lets you dive deep into various subdomains within the Golem Network domain space.)

 ```js
 const pool = await glm.manyOf({